Port-au-Prince: Culture

-Another popular destination in the capital is the Hotel Oloffson, a 19th-century gingerbread mansion that was once the private home of two former Haitian presidents.
-It has become a popular hub for tourist activity in the central city.
-The Cathédrale de Port-au-Prince is a famed site of cultural interest and attracts foreign visitors to its Neo-Romantic architectural style.
+Another popular destination in the capital was the Hotel Oloffson, a 19th-century gingerbread mansion which was once the private home of two former Haitian presidents.
+It became a popular hub for tourist activity in the central city before falling victim to arson in 2025.
+The Cathédrale de Port-au-Prince, which was ruined in the 2010 earthquake, was a prominent tourist attraction for its architecture and significance to Haitian history.

 The Musée d'Art Haïtien du Collège Saint-Pierre contains work from some of the country's most talented artists, and the Musée National is a museum featuring historical artifacts such as King Henri Christophe's actual suicide pistol and a rusty anchor that museum operators claim was salvaged from Christopher Columbus's ship, the Santa María.
 Other notable cultural sites include the Archives Nationales, the Bibliothèque Nationale (National Library) and Expressions Art Gallery.
 The city is the birthplace of internationally known naïve artist Gesner Abelard, who was associated with the Centre d'Art.
 The Musée du Panthéon National Haïtien (MUPANAH) is a museum featuring the heroes of the independence of Haiti, the Haitian history and culture.

 On 5 April 2015, the construction of a new LDS Temple in Port-au-Prince was announced.

 Port-au-Prince is the only city anywhere in the world to have a main avenue named for American abolitionist hero John Brown.
 Another is named for another abolitionist hero, Massachusetts Senator Charles Sumner.